Sarah-LB/HomeLearning/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the checkout page layout gets squashed and the +/- buttons are oddly positioned.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment